8 best laptop-friendly work cafes in Amsterdam with free WiFi

 However, while Amsterdam boasts many advantages, it also comes with challenges such as high housing costs.

-Let’s explore what makes the Dutch capital a standout destination for digital nomads and startups, and how it compares to some of its European counterparts.
+Let’s explore what makes the Dutch capital a standout destination for digital nomads and startups.

 Amsterdam offers a strong international and business-friendly culture